-- iv.
-List of proposed analytes, testing methods, and their detection limits; (3-18-22) - v.
-Additional tests such as stable isotopic analysis; and (3-18-22) - vi.
-Pre-treatment sampling and analysis when no relevant data exists, and a schedule for post-treatment sampling and analysis.
-(3-18-22) - d.
+- d.
 The owner or operator will provide the Department with copies of any analysis or reports within thirty (30) days of samples being taken.
 All samples must be analyzed in a state or EPA certified drinking water lab.

-(3-18-22) - e.
-Pollution of fresh-water supplies due to a well treatment is a violation of these rules and Title 47, Chapter 3, Idaho Code.
+(3-29-12) - e.
+Pollution of fresh water supplies due to a well treatment is a violation of these rules and Title 47, Chapter 3, Idaho Code.
+(3-29-12)